raganwald-deprecated/homoiconic/2013/02/prototypes.md

 The second way is that *any* object can be a prototype.
 It can have functions (which act like methods), it can have other values (like numbers, booleans, objects, or strings).
 It can be an object you're using for something else: An account, a view, a DOM object if you're in the browser, anything.

 "Classes" are objects in most "classical" languages, but they are a special kind of object.
-IN JavaScript, prototypes are not a special kind of object, they're just objects.
+In JavaScript, prototypes are not a special kind of object, they're just objects.

 ### summary of the difference between classes and prototypes